houin679/SentimentAnalysisBasic/README.md

 ## Introduction

 Welcome to the Sentiment Analysis project!
-This document provides an overview of the project, its purpose, and instructions on how to use it.
+This document provides an overview of the project, its purpose, and instructions on ho

 ## Purpose